Helping Through Crisis Webinar

 I think the other thing though is that I think that there are things that when we say expedite, it just means shove people through or move them faster than they are.
 But there are things that we can do to help people, making sure that they have adequate social support, if they need resources or counseling or a mentor or whatever or even just a meeting periodically just to check in with them.
 It means a huge amount for people to know that they’re not forgotten.

-Well, let me follow that up with a question that came in, which I thought was really good, is when do you encourage the, maybe a person has lingered a long time in grief.
+Well, let me follow that up with a question that came in, which I thought was really good, is when you encourage, maybe a person has lingered a long time in grief.
 Is there a time of pivot when we do become that firm hand in the back?

-So there are some of those things and so I would say a couple things that, over time, so one of the things, one of the features is over time, our hope is that somebody’s trajectory is moving upwards.
-They’re gonna be going up and having good days and bad days and whatever, but the hope is the overall trajectory is moving the right direction.
+So, there are some of those things and so I would say a couple things that, over time, so one of the things, one of the features is over time, our hope is that somebody’s trajectory is moving upwards.
+They’re going to be going up and having good days and bad days and whatever, but the hope is the overall trajectory is moving the right direction.

-If, for example, somebody has not only gone from being bereaved or going through grief, but is now in clinical depression and isn’t going to work, this is going the wrong direction, this is the wrong direction.
-So therefore we need to step in more.
-The other thing is that sometimes one of the things to do is to offer resources and say, not that they have to have ’em all right now and do ’em right.
+If, for example, somebody has not only gone from being bereaved or going through grief but is now in clinical depression and isn’t going to work, this is going the wrong direction, this is the wrong direction.
+So therefore, we need to step in more.
+The other thing is that sometimes one of the things to do is to offer resources and say, not that they have to have them all right now and do them right.
 But to be able to say, hey, you know what, I’m aware of a support group.
 I’m aware, would it be helpful to x, y, or z?
 I just want you to know, I’m willing to facilitate that meeting.

 Meeting them where they’re at.
 But also allowing that next step.
 That’s correct.
 You know, it’s something that the ministers will experience is preaching.
 And what that looks like in times of grief in crisis.
 I want you to speak to this, the opportunity and responsibility of preaching during crisis, and this is intimidating, very intimidating, very difficult.